Students of East African history understand how, from the beginning of European

 travel) to the world of the jets.
 Quite apart from the deep interest to those of us whose

-careers paralleled this progress, the book is a marvellous insight for any modem air traveller
+careers paralleled this progress, the book is a marvellous insight for any modern air traveller

 into what makes an airline tick and enables us to reach our destination safely.